 Having a baby in Cape Town

 Having a baby in another country can seem like a terrifying thing to do, although expats need not worry.
 Cape Town and Johannesburg both have private hospitals which are the best in the continent, and which rival many European institutions.
-Family-friendly Cape Town has excellent maternity wards and specialists.
+In addition, family-friendly Cape Town has excellent maternity wards and specialists and there are a number of options for expats planning to have a baby in the city.

 Prenatal classes in Cape Town